Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Further numerical experiments and discussions

+When applying particle methods to our entropy-regularized total objective of mean-field neural network (\ref{eqn:MFLD_obj}), the functional approximation objective (\ref{Eqn_prox_op_compute}) can be expressed as, where the change of variable for entropy \citep{mokrov2021largescale} is utilized.
+In our work, we specifically employ a shallow neural network to learn the optimal transport map $T^{n+1}$ at each iteration, using the right-hand side of (\ref{Eqn_learn_otmap}) as the loss function.

-\subsection{Further discussions on MFLD Experiments}
+\subsection{Further discussions on MFLD experiments}

+\textbf{Further details of experiments.} The normalization flow has two coupling blocks as defined in Remark \ref{ref:realnvp}.
+Both $s()$ and $t()$ are one-hidden-layer fully connected neural networks with 100 hidden dimensions and $softplus()$ activation.
+The two coupling layers are composed in an alternating pattern, such that the components that are left unchanged in one coupling layer are updated in the next one.
+For the experiment presented in Figure \ref{Fig_inexact}, we extend the number of training iterations for learning the OT map to 300 to promote more stable convergence of the learned OT map.

+\textbf{Particle discretization error.} In this experiment, we set $\tau=0.1$.
+Other settings are the same as Section \ref{subsec_mfld_exp}.
 As shown in Figure \ref{Fig_particle}, while $m$ increases, $\mathcal{W}_2(\rho_n^m,\tilde\rho_\tau^*)$ at convergence decreases for both algorithms.
-This experiment supports our conjecture that partial discretization error dominates the bias, if we assume $\tilde\rho_{\tau}^*$ is a good approximate of $\rho^*$.
+This experiment supports our conjecture that particle discretization error dominates the bias, if we assume $\tilde\rho_{\tau}^*$ is a good approximation of $\rho^*$.

-The particle discretization error is well studied for noisy gradient descent and a quantitative uniform-in-time propagation of chaos result for the MFLD has been established in \cite{chen2023uniformintimepropagationchaosmean}.
+The particle discretization error is well studied for noisy gradient descent and a quantitative uniform-in-time propagation of chaos result for the MFLD has been established in \citep{chen2023uniformintimepropagationchaosmean}.
 Specifically, the "distance" between the finite particle dynamics and the mean-field dynamics converges at rate $O(1/m)$ for all $t>0$ under the uniform LSI condition.
-Note that even though the ``distance" in theoretical analysis of uniform propagation chaos is not simply defined to be the $\mathcal{W}_2$ distance between the empirical measure of finite particle dynamics and absolutely continuous measure of mean-field dynamics, it is empirically observed that the $\mathcal{W}_2$ distance also demonstrates similar propagation-of-chaos property in Figure \ref{Fig_noisygd}.
-One future work would be the study of particle discretization effect of the Wasserstein proximal algorithm in the setting of MFLD~\cite{pmlr-v247-kook24a,pmlr-v235-fu24g}.
+Note that even though the ``distance'' in theoretical analysis of uniform propagation chaos is not simply defined to be the $\mathcal{W}_2$ distance between empirical measure of finite particle dynamics and absolutely continuous measure of mean-field dynamics, it is empirically observed that the $\mathcal{W}_2$ distance also demonstrates similar propagation-of-chaos property in Figure \ref{Fig_noisygd}.